Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Introduction

-All wave functions correspond to some pure-state density matrices, but not all density matrices have corresponding wave functions.
-Thus, realism based on the density matrix allows for more quantum states than realism based on the wave function.
-The former is also compatible with a theoretically attractive package -- the Wentaculus -- which provides a unified explanation for quantum phenomena and the thermodynamic arrow of time (\cite{chen2018valia}, \cite{chen2018}, \cite{chen2018HU}, \cite{chen2018NV}).
-Following \textcite{chen2018, chen2019realism}, we call this new picture \textit{Density Matrix Realism} (DMR) and the old one \textit{Wave Function Realism} (WFR).
+All wavefunctions correspond to some pure-state density matrices, but not all density matrices have corresponding wavefunctions.
+Thus, realism based on the density matrix allows for more quantum states than realism based on the wavefunction. \x{Theories that allow fundamental mixed states and those that disallow them have different fundamental state spaces, rendering them physically distinct.}\footnote{\x{There are two ways to see they are physically distinct.
+First, according to the ontological models framework developed by \citet{harrigan2010einstein}, such differences result in different choices of $\Lambda$, the ontic space.
+Different ontic spaces lead to different quantum theories.
+Second, according to many current accounts of laws of nature, differences in which fundamental states are allowed can be construed as differences in the physical laws.
+See \citet{chenCUP} for an overview.} } Following \citet{chen2018, chen2019realism}, we call this new picture \textit{Density Matrix Realism} (DMR) and the old one \textit{Wavefunction Realism} (WFR).
 We denote the Everettian versions of DMR and WFR as DMR\textsubscript{E} and WFR\textsubscript{E} respectively.
-(Note that this is a wider conception of quantum state realism than that of \textcite{AlbertEQM} and \textcite{ney2021world}.)
+(Note: this is a wider conception of quantum state realism than \citet{AlbertEQM} and \citet{ney2021world}.)